-(Part 1 to be submitted 2 weeks before the examination.)
+(Part 1 to be submitted 2 weeks before e the examination.)

 Date Form Submitted:

 Student Name:

 Degree Sought:

 Phone:

-Advisor Name: Phone: -
+Advisor Name: Phone:

-Date/s of exam: Have you requested a room?Room #
+Date/s of exam: Have you requested a room?Room # #

 Day 1

-Date, time: Day 2
+Day 2

 Date, time: Day 3

 GEOG 471 taken semester GEOG 491 taken semester

-How will the test be administ If you plan to email the q ered? ct, please designate one other person to receive the questions.
+How will the test be adminis stered? questions to the Graduate Contac ct, please designate one other person n to receive the questions.

-Is the student allowed to use mate erials during the examinati ion? 🗆 Yes 🗆 No
+Is the student allowed to use ma terials during the examination on? □ Yes □ No

-If yes, what materials are allowed ?
+If yes, what materials are allowe

-The following committee of three student and the student has asked , • minated by the advisor and
+The following committee of thre student and the student has asked • ominated by the advisor and

 1 2 3

 Advisors signature:

-Director of Graduate Studies si
+Director of Graduate Studies s ignature: